 Even though she faced difficulties, Rebelo enjoyed being part of the ASPIRE program.

 “The thing that I found most rewarding was my cohort,” she said.
 “We really connected and bonded as friends.
 My cohort shared 16 months that we won’t soon forget.
 I am blessed to have had this experience, and I only hope to take this knowledge and bless others with it.”

 “The life experience of the professors who are teaching the material is enough to give a person training to stand out in the world,” she said.
 “I hope to make them proud with the leader I will become.”

-After finishing her bachelor’s degree in August, Rebelo started taking classes for her M.A. in Organizational Leadership through Simpson’s School of Graduate Professional Studies.
+After finishing her bachelor’s degree in August, Rebelo started taking classes for her M.A. in Organizational Leadership (Online) through Simpson’s School of Graduate Professional Studies.
 She has also continued working at the teen center in Weaverville.

 Tiffany Wright, clas of 2013, psychology

 A desire to help children succeed in life inspired Weaverville resident Tiffany Wright to enroll in Simpson University’s ASPIRE degree-completion program in the spring of 2012.

 “I chose to attend Simpson because I knew it was time to follow my passion of working with children and families,” she said.
 “I decided to major in psychology, a subject that I have loved since high school.”

 On April 27, Wright graduated with her B.A. in psychology.
 She was one of 214 students who received diplomas during Simpson’s spring commencement ceremony.